coppolaemilio/npc-talking-tutorial/readme.md

 Let's create a character and add basic movement to it:

 1. Make the KinematicBody2D
+1. Rename it to `Player`
-2. Add a Sprite to it
+1. Add a Sprite to it
-3. Add a collision shape
+1. Add a collision shape
-4. Add a script:
+1. Add a script:

 ```gdscript
 extends KinematicBody2D